SolaceLabs/solace-ha-docker-compose/README.md

 * If you are using Windows:
   * Windows Pro 10.
   * Windows PowerShell.
 * Docker installed, with at least 6 GiB of memory (4 GiB must be RAM) and 2 virtual cores dedicated to Docker.
-For this example, 4 GiB of RAM, 2 GiB of swap space, and 2 virtual cores have been dedicated to Docker for Mac.
+For this example, 4 GiB of RAM, 2 GiB of swap space, and 2 virtual cores have been dedicated to Docker.
 To learn about allocating memory and swap space, refer to the Docker Settings page for [Docker for Mac](https://docs.docker.com/docker-for-mac/#advanced) or [Docker for Windows](https://docs.docker.com/docker-for-windows/#advanced).
 * A host machine with 8 GB RAM and 4 CPU cores with hyper-threading enabled (8 virtual cores) is recommended.
 * All software message broker Docker container images in the HA group must be the same: Solace PubSub+ 8.10 or higher.